nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a fosterer through the profile page: `add`

-Adds a fosterer to the address book with information provided through the profile page.
+Shows an empty profile page where details of the fosterer you are intending to add are displayed as `nil`.
+The respective field descriptions can be keyed in.
+Adds the fosterer to the address book upon saving the information.

 Format: `add`